 History and Breeding

-The reason behind the emergence of this dog breed lies in the 6th century BC when the Phoenicians brought their Molossers to the British Isles for trade purposes and crossed them with large mastiff dogs native to the area.
+The reason behind the emergence of this dog breed lies in the 6th century BC when the Phoenicians brought their Molossers to the British Isles for trade purposes.
+They crossed them with large mastiff dogs native to the area.
 Historically, the dogs are first mentioned under the name “bond dog” or “bold dog” in the 13th century.
-In 1209, these fearless dogs broke up a fight between two warring bulls.
-Impressing with their bold nature and strong conduct, the dogs were soon regularly deployed as so-called “bull biters”.
-The struggle with the bulls made these powerful dogs very famous in the course of the Middle Ages, eventually earning them the breed name “Bulldog” still used to this very day.
+In 1209, these fearless dogs broke up fights between two warring bulls.
+Impressing with their bold nature and strong conduct, the intial dogs of this breed were soon regularly deployed as so-called “bull biters”.
+The struggle with the bulls made these powerful dogs very famous in the course of the Middle Ages.
+Hence, why they are called “Bulldog” to this very day.
 So-called bull baiting was a highly popular society event in Great Britain particularly from the 16th to 18th century, with large betting sums often involved.

 In the mid-19th century, a new type of Bulldog breed came into existence, which was characterised by its friendliness and placidity and shunned its combative side and aggressive behaviour.
 In 1864, the newly founded Bulldog Club presented the first breed standard.
-Although the club was soon disbanded again, this standard essentially also held true for the Bulldog Club Incorporated founded in 1875, which defined English Bulldog breeding from that point onward.
+This standard also held true for the Bulldog Club Incorporated founded in 1875, which defined English Bulldog breeding from that point onward.
 Thanks to their skilled breeding selection, the breeders succeeded in forging a well-tolerated and lovable family dog from the former fight dog.
-Adaptable and striking in appearance, Bulldogs soon became the British gentleman's canine companion and eventually a kind of British national dog.
+Adaptable and striking in appearance, Bulldogs soon became the Brits canine companion and eventually a kind of British national dog.

 The Bulldog’s short, fine ears – known as “rose ears” – are set wide apart and high above the eyes.
 The tail is low-set on the typically narrow posterior, curving under at the end.
 An ingrown or “corkscrew” tail is now prohibited on the grounds of health problems.